RiskWatch

 - NAIC Insurance Data Security Model Law overlay with state-specific variants for each adopting jurisdiction; new state adoption surfaces as a coverage gap, not a separate programme build

-- Vendor risk management with BAA tracking and SOC 2 capture is a first-party module aligned to NYDFS Part 500 §500.11 and NAIC Model Law third-party-service-provider obligations
+- Vendor risk management with BAA and SOC 2 tracking aligned to NYDFS Part 500 §500.11 and NAIC Model Law third-party-service-provider obligations

 Weaknesses